mikethrussell/locale/README.md

 (script uses 'mike' and 'caroline' as 2 users names for clarity)

-Script includes 5 house states; home, away, holiday, mike arriving and caroline arriving
+Script includes 3 house states; home, away, holiday and 2 additional scenarios; mike arriving and caroline arriving

-Edit script with your Latitude user IDs, home postcode and code to run during different house states
+Edit script with your Latitude user IDs, home postcode and commands to run during different house states

 Make sure the php script can be executed: